Electric logs are one of the most important data sources available to the petroleum geologist.

 Timing of Electric Logging Operations

 Virtually all open-hole (no casing) logging takes place in the middle of the night.
-This is because the production foreman, in charge of operations in the area, will conspire with the drilling contractor to ensure total drilling depth is reached around 9PM.
-This ensures the geologist will stay up all night.
+This is because the production foreman, in charge of drilling operations for the area, will conspire with the drilling contractor to ensure total drilling depth is reached around 9PM.
+This always ensures the geologist will stay up all night.

-Allowing for a few hours to circulate the hole clean prior to logging, and the rigging-up time for the logging company, the first tool will go in the hole about 1AM.
+It will take a few hours to circulate the hole clean prior to logging.
+After “rigging-up,” the first tool will go in the hole about 1AM.
 The logging job will then last at least until daybreak, no matter how simple or complex.
 If very complex, the job will not end until day break the following morning.
+If the hole is in bad shape (caving or otherwise), it may not be possible to get a log at all.
+This will make completion considerably more risky.

-In contrast, cased-holed logs (logs run in a cased hole) are always run between 10AM and 3PM, with a lunch break in the middle.
+In contrast, cased-holed logs (logs run in a hole lined with steel casing) are always run between 10AM and 3PM, with a generous lunch break in the middle.
 This is because cased-hole logs are usually the domain of the engineers and production foreman, and no geologist is needed to “watch” them.

 The Gamma-Ray and Resistivity Log